playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/how-to-communicate/index.md

 ## Synthesizing Summaries

-You start a thread right before lunch, a challenging topic has come up in your work and you're looking for an answer.
+You start a thread right before lunch, a challenging topic has come up in your work, and you're looking for an answer.
 You make sure you include all the right context, formatting, and the other goodies we've talked about.
 You leave for lunch.
 When you return:

 ![A Slack thread with 59 replies between two people](./slack_59.png)

-Oh dear.
+Oh, dear.
 It seems like your team has a **lot** to say on the topic.
 But you've been out!
 Are you to read all 59 messages to catch up?
 What about the next person who wonders in?

 > **How to solve this:**
 >